Azure/azure-devtestlab/README.md

 ## Contributions

 Contributions are encouraged and welcome.
-Please refer to the respective sections (e.g. Artifacts) for more details on the respective process to follow.
+Please refer to the respective sections (e.g. Artifacts, Environments, Tasks) for more details on the respective process to follow.

 ## Open Source Code of Conduct